colton-gabertan/SecurityShepherdLabs/README.md

 SELECT * FROM users WHERE user_name=''
 ```

 Building upon our skill set from XSS, we can picture the queries and try to inject some additonal SQL to get the server to display too much information.
-Given that this language sports logical operations, we can also take great advantage of boolean values.
+Given that this language supports logical operations, we can also take great advantage of boolean values.

 I'll craft an injection that looks like:
 ```MySQL